7RU7H/Archive/Windows/Active-Directory/Active-Directory-Defined.md

 Organisation Units				 /  (OUs)		(OUs)
 ```

-Often clients on a internal network are connectioned vai one of the DC as the gateway to the external forests or tree.
-Internal OUs are also internal member servers(web servers, database servers, etc) and printers reside accessable the DC within their local internal network.
-It reliant on Domain Name System (check[[DNS-Defined]]) typically with DC will also host a DNS server.
+Often clients on a internal network are connected via one of the DC as the gateway to the external forests or tree.
+Internal OUs are also internal member servers(web servers, database servers, etc) and printers reside accessible the DC within their local internal network.
+It reliant on Domain Name System (check [[DNS-Defined]]) typically with DC will also host a DNS server.

 Object by Hierarchy  |  Description
 --- | ---